rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/README.md

 ## Console with tab completion

-we can't stopping being jealous of Metasploit console\(msfconsole\) where we take a rest from command line switches.
-Fortunately, here is the main idea of tab completion console in ruby
+We can't stop being jealous of Metasploit console \(msfconsole\), where we take a rest from command line switches.
+Fortunately, here is the main idea of console tab completion in ruby:

 * Readline

-The Readline module provides interface for GNU Readline.
+The Readline module provides an interface for GNU Readline.
 This module defines a number of methods to facilitate completion and accesses input history from the Ruby interpreter.

 **console-basic1.rb**